Infinite volume limits in Euclidean quantum field theory via stereographic projection: Introduction

 In this paper we present a general construction of probability measures satisfying the Glimm-Jaffe axioms of Euclidean QFT as stated in \cite[Chapter 6]{GJ} (except possibly ergodicity) in arbitrary space-time dimension.
 More explicitly, we obtain Euclidean invariant reflection-positive measures on the space of distributions on $\mathbb{R}^{d}$ possessing characteristic functionals that satisfy appropriate analyticity and regularity conditions.

 Our method may be summarized as follows.
-Given a sequence of densities satisfying certain growth conditions, we construct a sequence of measures on the space of distributions on the standard $d$-dimensional sphere $\mathbb{S}^{d}$.
-We observe that one can obtain such a sequence of densities from an arbitrary real continuous function (representing a self-interaction) and an appropriate sequence of coupling constants.
-We then transfer these measures to $\mathbb{R}^{d}$ via a scaling procedure analogous to that developed in \cite[Section 3]{Sc2} in the context of algebraic Euclidean QFT, and show that the transferred sequence contains a weakly convergent subsequence.
+Given a sequence of mollifiers on the standard $d$-dimensional sphere $\mathbb{S}^{d}$ and a sequence of densities defined on the space $\mathcal{D}(\mathbb{S}^{d})$ of smooth functions on $\mathbb{S}^{d}$ that satisfy simple integral bounds, we construct a sequence of measures on $\mathcal{D}(\mathbb{S}^{d})$.
+We observe that one can obtain such a sequence of densities from an arbitrary bounded real continuous function (representing a self-interaction).
+We then transfer these measures to $\mathbb{R}^{d}$ utilizing the stereographic projection, via a scaling limit procedure analogous to that developed in \cite[Section 3]{Sc2}, and show that the transferred sequence contains a subsequence weakly convergent on distributions.
 Heuristically, this scaling limit may be envisaged as a process in which the radius of the sphere tends to infinity, the subgroup of the isometry group of $\mathbb{S}^{d}$ preserving a given point becomes the rotation group of $\mathbb{R}^{d}$, and the remaining rotations of $\mathbb{S}^{d}$ are identified with translations in $\mathbb{R}^{d}$.

 While one would expect that in many special cases the limit measures so obtained coincide with the free scalar field measure, we believe that our construction is sufficiently general to possibly contain non-Gaussian examples as well, including in four space-time dimensions.
 We also conjecture that feeding the scaling limit construction with the densities corresponding to the $P(\phi)_{2}$ model on $\mathbb{S}^{2}$ (cf. \cite{BJM}) produces the well-known $P(\phi)_{2}$ model on $\mathbb{R}^{2}$.